pydata/xarray/doc/dask.rst

 ``map_blocks``
 ~~~~~~~~~~~~~~

 Functions that consume and return xarray objects can be easily applied in parallel using :py:func:`map_blocks`.
 Your function will receive an xarray Dataset or DataArray subset to one chunk
 along each chunked dimension.

 .. ipython:: python

     ds.temperature

 This DataArray has 3 chunks each with length 10 along the time dimension.
-A function applied with :py:func:`map_blocks` will receive a DataArray corresponding to a single block of shape 10x180x180
+At compute time, a function applied with :py:func:`map_blocks` will receive a DataArray corresponding to a single block of shape 10x180x180
-(time x latitude x longitude).
+(time x latitude x longitude) with values loaded.
 The following snippet illustrates how to check the shape of the object
 received by the applied function.

 .. ipython:: python